Text Size

 • A broad Curriculum with an emphasis on Sport and Business Enterprise.

-• Regular reporting (currently 9 reports per year) to ensure that parents are fully informed about student progress.
+• Regular reporting (currently 7 reports per academic year) to ensure that parents are fully informed about student progress.
+This will give you frequent opportunities to express satisfaction or dissatisfaction.

 • A Personal Tutor system which supports students throughout their academic career at the school.